 audit_events_202503 FOR VALUES FROM ('2025-03-01') TO ('2025-04-01')

-Integer range partitioning follows a similar principle but uses numeric ranges instead of dates.
-This approach works particularly well for tables with naturally sequential IDs or numeric categorizations.
-Take a merge request diff files table as an example:
+Integer range partitioning uses numeric boundaries.
+This approach suits tables with sequential IDs.
+For example, a merge request diff files table:

 CREATE TABLE merge_request_diff_files (